 Read a Greater Good program of the First Unitarian Church of Rochester, New York, which inspires this session's story, "Finding Balance."

 The First Unitarian Church 's web page about Greater Good provides updates about fund-recipient organizations and explains how the project works:

 Each of us is asked to tally what we spend on the holiday season from presents, wrappings, trimmings, travel, food, and entertainment.
 Then take that number and cut it in half, and contribute that to a project at the church—a gift to the Greater Good.
 In 2006 we collected $79,000, and in 2007 $72,500, from members and friends of the church and members of the larger community.
 These contributions ... sure made "living simply so others can simply live" worth the effort and small sacrifice!

 Voluntary simplicity, or simple living, is a way of life that emphasizes choosing time to spend as one wishes over acquiring money to spend on material possessions.
-Resources online include a Voluntary Simplicity & Simple Living Resource Guide, Clay and Judy's homepage, and the Simple Living Network website, which includes a recommended book list and a search feature to find a Simple Living study group near you.
+Resources online include essays and books by Linda Breen Pierce on voluntary simplicity, Clay and Judy's homepage, and the Simply Living website.

 The Quiltmaker's Gift by Jeff Brumbeau, illustrated by Gail De Marcken (London: Orchard Books, 2001), is a lovely story about a king who learns to enjoy life when a quilt maker convinces him to give his possessions away.